A bit more about us, this blog and our services

 2. Do I need to pay a deposit for my guided trip, and what is your cancellation policy should I be unable to attend?

-We require a credit card to secure your booking and we make a 50% charge to it at the time of booking.
+For most bookings, we require a credit card or EFT payment of 50% to secure your reservation.
 Specialty trips i.e. NZ, Montana, Patagonia, have their own specific deposit requirements, which you can read on our booking / cancellation policy page.

 Please read our Cancellation Policy before making a booking.